-The league is now called the West Coast League (WCL) and features eleven teams and two divisions.
-The Knights will be members of the South in 2017 with Bend, the Cowlitz Black Bears, the Portland Pickles (formerly the Gresham GreyWolves), the Ridgefield Raptors, and the Walla Walla Sweets.
+The league is now called the West Coast League (WCL) and features twelve teams and two divisions.
+The Knights are members of the South Division with Bend, the Cowlitz Black Bears, the Portland Pickles (formerly the Gresham GreyWolves), the Ridgefield Raptors, and the Walla Walla Sweets.
 The North is made up of Bellingham, Kelowna, the Port Angeles Lefties, the Yakima Valley Pippins, the Victoria HarbourCats and Wenatchee.

-The West Coast League will begin its thirteenth season in 2017 with the Knights leading the west’s premier summer college wood-bat league in total wins after twelve years with 386 regular-season victories; Wenatchee is second with 343 wins.
+The West Coast League will begin its 16th season in 2020 with the Knights leading the west’s premier summer college wood-bat league in total wins after fifteen years with 498 regular-season victories; Wenatchee is second with 426 wins.

-After 17 years based in the Portland metro area, the team relocated to Corvallis, Oregon in 2007, changed its name from the Aloha Knights to Corvallis Knights and started play at Goss Stadium, the home of the 2006 & 2007 national champion Oregon State Beavers.
+After 17 years based in the Portland metro area, the team relocated to Corvallis, Oregon in 2007, changed its name from the Aloha Knights to Corvallis Knights and started play at Goss Stadium, the home of the 2006, 2007, and 2018 national champion Oregon State Beavers.

 The Knights have become the WCL’s most successful franchise since relocating to the Mid-Valley.
-They captured their first West Coast League title in their second season at Goss Stadium, and added championships in 2011, 2013 and 2016.
+They captured their first West Coast League title in their second season at Goss Stadium, and added league championships in 2011, 2013, 2016, 2017, 2018 and 2019.

-Over three decades, Knights rosters have featured 165 players who went on to sign with MLB clubs and play affiliated professional baseball.
-46 former Knights were active affiliated pros, including eleven who appeared in major-league games in 2016.
+Over three decades, Knights rosters have featured 174 players who went on to sign with MLB clubs and play affiliated professional baseball.
+46 former Knights were active affiliated pros in 2019, including 10 in Major League Baseball.

 The squad is made up of collegiate players primarily from the West Coast.

 Our alumni have lots of great stories to tell.
-Each has a Knight’s Tale to share, like alum Jeremy Ainsworth (pictured) who was the Corvallis Knights head trainer from 2007-2017.
-Like many of our alums, he’s taken that next step and advanced his career after developing with the Knights.
+Each has a Knights Tale to share, like alumus Jeremy Ainsworth (pictured) who was the Corvallis Knights head trainer from 2007-2017.
+Like many of our alumni, he took that next step and advanced his career after developing with the Knights.
 Jeremy moved from head trainer of the Knights to head trainer of Oregon State Baseball.
-Way to go Jeremy!
+He’s now working for PT Northwest.
 Check out our Knights Tales to read more about our extraordinary alumnus and where they are at today.

-Many Knights alums have realized their dreams of playing professionally, and some have reached the big leagues including Pittsburgh Pirates catcher Chris Stewart (pictured), who starred for the Knights in 2001 and enjoyed a 12-year career in MLB.
+Many Knights alumnus have realized their dreams of playing professionally, and some have reached the big leagues including catcher Chris Stewart (pictured with the Pittsburgh Pirates), who starred for the Knights in 2001 and enjoyed a 12-year career in MLB.

-Check out all the Knights playing affiliated ball for a living In the Pros.
-Stewart is joined by other former Knights in the big leagues like Mitch Haniger of the Mariners, Matt Duffy of the Rays and Matt Boyd of the Tigers.
-All three played on the 2010 Corvallis club.
+Check out all the Knights playing affiliated ball for a living including alumni from the 2010 Knights club: Mitch Haniger of the Mariners, Matt Boyd of the Tigers and Matt Duffy.

 All our Knights are enrolled at Universities and Colleges across the country.
-Our student-athletes come from primarily out west and from partner schools like UC Riverside, where two-year Knight Michael Farris (pictured) is a senior this spring; and Oregon State, Oregon, Washington, Washington State, Portland, Cal Poly, UC Irvine, UC Santa Barbara, San Diego and San Francisco.
+Our student-athletes come from primarily out west and from partner schools like Oregon State, Oregon, Washington, Washington State, Portland, Cal Poly, UC Santa Barbara, UC Riverside, Stanford, Utah, UCLA and Gonzaga.

-You can check out all our boys still playing spring ball In College.
-There are links to all our eligible alums team websites.
+You can check out all our boys still playing spring ball.
+There are links to all our eligible alumnus’ team websites.

-We take great pride in our alums and have accounted for all players from 1990-2017 that have donned the Knight uniform, including Corvallis greats like shortstop Peter Van Gansen and pitcher Casey Bloomquist of long-time partner school Cal Poly (pictured, l-r, following the 2013 WCL championship game).
+We take great pride in our alumni and have accounted for all players from 1990-present that have donned the Knight uniform, including Corvallis greats like shortstop Peter Van Gansen and pitcher Casey Bloomquist of longtime partner school Cal Poly (pictured, l-r, following the 2013 WCL championship game).